-Drew Lafond represents First Nations clients throughout Alberta.
-His focus is on First Nation economic development, corporate structure, finance, governance, taxation, oil and gas development, and liquor and gaming licensing.
+Drew Lafond provides advice to First Nations and Metis communities on economic development, corporate structure, finance, governance, taxation, oil and gas development, and liquor and gaming licensing.

 - Director, Indigenous Bar Association (2009-present)